 LOCATION: Rainbow Harbor, Dock 3, Long Beach, CA 90802

-LOCATION: 150 N Los Angeles St, Los Angeles, CA 90012
+LOCATION: 150 N Los Angeles St, Los Angeles, CA 90012 (now demolished)

 One of the most memorable scenes in the film is a flashback sequence, when Doc and Shasta get caught in the rain, while Neil Young’s “Journey Through the Past” plays.
 This song was a major inspiration for the film and Doc’s look was even modeled after a 1970s photograph of Neil Young.
 The scene was shot in Pomona, Californa, about an hour east of Los Angeles.

 Sophia Coppola’s slow-paced, 2010 film “Somewhere” takes place almost entirely at Hollywood’s famed Chateau Marmont.
 The hotel has been a beacon for celebrities over the years, at times hosting everyone from Sharon Tate and Roman Polanski, to Jim Morrison, to Hunter S. Thompson, to Keanu Reeves.
 Comedian John Belushi passed away at the hotel in 1982.
 The hotel is known for it’s privacy and discretion.
 It made for a perfect location for Coppola’s story about an aimless actor reexamining his life.